It's Showtime (Philippine TV program): Tawag ng Tanghalan

 Tawag ng Tanghalan is an amateur singing competition that aired on the ABS-CBN network from 1953 to 1972.
 It was first revived on March 8, 1987, and lasted until November 26, 1989.
-It was once again revived as a segment of the show on January 2, 2016, and has since produced sixteen seasons: nine regular seasons, two kids seasons, and five special seasons.
+It was once again revived as a segment of the show on January 2, 2016, and has since produced seventeen seasons: ten regular seasons, two kids seasons, and five special seasons.
 Tawag ng Tanghalan is the show's longest-running segment, airing every day since its return in January 2016.

-The second season of Tawag ng Tanghalan: Duets premiered on November 11, 2025, three days after the conclusion of the ninth season.
-This season marks the return of the Duets series following its debut in 2023.
+The tenth season, titled Ika-10 Taon, premiered on January 19, 2026, two days after the finale of Duets 2.
+It concluded on June 13, 2026, with Yannie Paul Basical of Region III (Central Luzon) crowned as grand champion, Charlie Palalisan of Region XII (Soccsksargen) finishing as runner-up, and Jeanel Silvestre of Region I (Ilocos Region) placing third.

+A new season, titled The School Showdown 2, has been announced, with auditions already opened for the competition alongside other segments of the show.

 Former segments

 The following segments were aired in the show in the past years: